Supporting your child’s transition from school to college

 Keeping my home uncluttered and organised is important to me, so before I pack summer stuff away I detox.
 Because a) I’ll get rid of the stuff I didn’t wear, there’s a reason so why keep it; b) it saves on storage space; c) I can sell it on Vinted and make some cash to buy new autumn/winter pieces that I need.
 Read. want.

-If you want to join along, here’s how to do it.
+If you want to join along, here’s a step-by-step guide to help you do it effectively:

 • Split your spring/summer clothes into two piles.
 What you wore and what you didn’t.